This recipe for rajma, an Indian kidney bean curry, is one of my favorite dishes! And it is so easy to make in an instant pot!

 - Soak the kidney beans in cold water overnight.
 Drain, rinse and set aside.

-- Add the onion and Serrano pepper to a food processor and blend until smooth.
+- Add the onion and green chili to a food processor or blender and blend until smooth.
 Set aside.

 - Press the sauté button.
 Add the oil and allow it to heat up for a minute.
 Add the cumin seeds and once they become brown, add the blended onion and Serrano pepper to the pot and stir-fry for 8-10 minutes, or until the onion mixture begins to brown.